TACC/coe-332-sp23/docs/unit07/publicip.rst

 .. code-block:: console

-    [kube] curl coe332.tacc.cloud:31587/hello-service
+    [kube]$ curl coe332.tacc.cloud:31587/hello-service
     Hello world

-Change the URL path (``/hello-service``) to a path your Flask API recognizes.
+Change the port (``31587``) to the port associated with your nodeport service, and the URL path (``/hello-service``) to a path your Flask API recognizes.

 .. note::

    The curl above only works from the kube-access VM.
 We will open the Flask API to the public internet in the next section.

 Create an Ingress